surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 8.36.0-b.3 (2021/08/22)**
+**Version 8.36.0-b.4 (2021/08/22)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a new "Job Title" input field to the user profile About Yourself / About the user sections.
+	* Added new input fields to the user profile About Yourself / About the user sections:
+		* Job Title
+		* Honorific Prefix
+		* Honorific Suffix
+		* Middle or Additional Name
-	* Added a 'jobTitle' property for Schema Person markup of WordPress users.
+	* Added new properties for Schema Person markup of WordPress users:
+		* 'jobTitle'
+		* 'honorificPrefix'
+		* 'honorificSuffix'
+		* 'additionalName'
 	* Added a new SSO > General Settings > Social and Search Sites > Facebook > Facebook Domain Verification ID option.
 	* Moved the SSO > Advanced Settings > Plugin Settings > Caching tab options to the Integration tab and removed the Caching tab.
 	* Added the SSO > Advanced Settings > Plugin Settings > Integration tab in the network admin SSO settings.